-• To identify potential historic properties that may be affected by a proposed project, the following information may be reviewed and/or provided with the PCN when applicable:

-- i.
-A detailed description of the project site in its current condition (i.e. prior to construction activities) including information on the terrain and topography of the site, the acreage of the site, the proximity of the site to major waterways, and any known disturbances within the site. - ii.
+- To identify potential historic properties that may be affected by a proposed project, the following information may be reviewed and/or provided with the PCN when applicable: - i.
+A detailed description of the project site in its current condition (i.e., prior to construction activities) including information on the terrain and topography of the site, the acreage of the site, the proximity of the site to major waterways, and any known disturbances within the site. - ii.
 A detailed description of past land uses in the project site. - iii.
 Photographs and mapping showing the site conditions and all buildings or structures within the project site and on adjacent parcels are useful.
 Photographs and maps supporting past land uses should be provided as available. - iv.
 Information regarding any past cultural resource studies or coordination pertinent to the project area, if available. - v.
 United States Geological Survey (USGS) 7.5' series topographic maps; - vi.
-Ohio History Connection State Historic Preservation Office files including: - 1.
-Ohio Archaeological Inventory files; - 2.
-Ohio Historic Inventory files; - 3.
-Ohio State Historic Preservation Office Cultural Resources Management /contract archaeology files; - 4.
-NRHP files including Historic Districts; and - 5.
-County atlases, histories and historic USGS 15' series topographic map(s). - When needed to evaluate effects to historic properties, the applicant is encouraged to consult with professionals meeting the Professional Qualification Standards as set forth in the Secretary of the Interior's Standards and Guidelines for Archeology and Historic Preservation (48 FR 44716) during this data gathering process.
+West Virginia Department of Arts, Culture, and History files including: - a.
+Historic Property Inventory Form(s); - b.
+Archaeological Site Form(s); - c.
+Cemetery Inventory Form(s); - d.
+National Register of Historic Places nomination forms including Historic Districts; and - e.
+County atlases, histories and historic USGS 15' series topographic map(s).

+When needed to evaluate effects to historic properties, the applicant is encouraged to consult with professionals meeting the Professional Qualification Standards as set forth in the Secretary of the Interior's Standards and Guidelines for Archeology and Historic Preservation (48 FR

+44716) during this data gathering process.
 These professionals can assist with compiling the project information discussed above and should provide recommendations as to whether the proposal has the potential to affect historic properties and if further effort is needed to identify or assess potential effects to historic properties.
 These professionals can also compile preliminary review information to submit to the district engineer as part of the PCN.
+The applicant may choose to conduct pre-coordination with the State Historic Preservation Office prior to submitting a PCN via the following portal: https://goapply2.akoyago.com/shpo/identity/account/login